nijoakim/eppp/README.md

 The logging verbosity can be set with the function `eppp.set_log_level()`.

-To run unit and performance test, run:
+To run unit and performance tests, run:

 	$ make test